Diverticulitis occurs when pockets called diverticula form in the walls of the intestines and become inflamed or infected.

 It was initially believed that corn, nuts, and seeds should be avoided in diverticular disease as there were concern fragments would become lodges in the bulges.

 This has now been revised as high fibre foods (which include corn, nuts, and seeds) are generally encouraged as they can make it easier to go to the toilet.
-I must reinforce that there is not a one size fits all approach to these conditions and if you know that certain food makes you feel worse removing it for a period of time may be of benefit.

 Dietary support is based around 3 fundamental areas;